 Detectors and optics

 We develop technology for detectors and optics.
 Our detector systems and their read-out work at temperatures close to absolute zero, to obtain the best possible sensitivity in large cameras and spectrometers with arrays of detectors.
-Optical components that manage incoming signals—front-ends—allow for compact spectrometers and can go along with the best possible (cold) detectors.
+Optical components that manage incoming signals —— front-ends —— allow for compact spectrometers and can go along with the best possible (cold) detectors.
 The detectors and optics that we develop can be optimized depending on the science case of a space mission.
 Our technology is therefore applicable in space instruments for various types of radiation: X-rays, terahertz and visible light.

 Imaging spectroscopy via combinations of detectors and optical front-ends